pspete/psPAS/docs/collections/_commands/Set-PASUser.md

 ```

 ## DESCRIPTION
-Updates an existing user in the vault
+Updates an existing user in the vault.

 Appears to require all properties set on a user to be passed with the request.

 Not passing a value to an already set property will result in it being cleared.

 ## EXAMPLES